klstein7/nextjs-wordle-dev-day/docs/06-game-over.md

 }
 ```

-This update simplifies the home page by using the `useCreateGame` hook, which encapsulates the game creation and navigation logic.

 ## Step 6: Update the Guess Service

-Finally, let's update our guess service to handle game completion logic.

 ### Exercise 6:

-Before updating the service, consider:
+Before updating the service, try to modify the guess service yourself.
+Consider:

 1. How will you determine if a game is won or lost?
-2. How does this compare to updating entity status in a Spring Boot service?
+2. At what point should you update the game status?
+3. How will you ensure the UI is updated after a game status change?

 Update `src/server/services/guess.service.ts`: